 Confusion matrix of decision tree of depth 3, version 1

-Note that we will have perfect recall but the precision will be just slightly better than random guess, 712 .
+To PD: Please convert this to image formatNote that we will have perfect recall, but the precision will be just slightly better than random guess, 712 .
 The F1 score is 1419.

 Next, let’s check our final version.
-If we split with weight, the corresponding confusion matrix looks like below.
+If we split with weight, the corresponding confusion matrix looks like as shown in the next figure: